pleabargain/EnglishHelpsYourCareer/30_week_syllabus.md

 - Where do you see yourself in 5 years?

 # lesson18
-- How has technology changed the way you interact with your parents?

 # lesson19
 - Reflexive pronouns (e.g., myself, yourself, herself)